JatinderSingh1981/Homely_TakeHomeExercise/README.md

 ```
 Add comments here
-- If I had more time, I would keep the listings table in the database as the MaterializedView add some other fields like
+- I am treating the listings table as the MaterializedView.
+Possible enhancements include adding fields like
-- StateCode, StateId, CategoryTypeCode, CategoryTypeName, StatusTypeCode, StatusTypeName and created Non-ClusteredIndexes to speed up the search.
+- StateCode, StateId, CategoryTypeCode, CategoryTypeName, StatusTypeCode, StatusTypeName.

-- The transaction tables need to be kept seperate and the listings table would get updated by adding a message in the ServiceBus to achieve Eventual Consistency.
+- The transaction tables need to be seperate tables and the listings table would get updated by adding a message in the ServiceBus to achieve Eventual Consistency.
 - For now, I have just created Enumerations for CategoryType and StatusType.
-Depending upon the requirements and thinking that this project would grow, I would create seperate tables for them and as I mentioned I would create seperate transaction tables and seperate listing table

-- If I had time, I would add another project Infrastructure.API which will have the various Extensions methods to handle resiliency, circuit breaker policies etc
-- The project Infrastructure.API will basically have all the enhancements like moving the DI to Extension Methods.

 - I wasn't sure of the validation messages required for the optional parameters so I added the data annotations to the RequestObject which throw error if incorrect values are being passed.

-- If I had more time, I would also add Swagger to test the APIs from the browser and provide some documentation.
+-
 ```

 ---

 ## `Task-02`: Add caching by suburb

-_Status: `Partially Completed`_
+_Status: `Completed`_

 A common use case for listings is returning current listings of a given type in a suburb.
 Because of this, we would like some basic caching adding to avoid the trip to the DB.